trail Junctionin the Carson-Iceberg Wilderness

 Ari was good to have along on my first trip out.

-Passing South through the East Carson Gap the PCT continues South, gradually climbing the East flank of Sonora Peak before turning West, to the Right, to traverse the South flank of Sonora Peak, before dropping down to Sonora Pass.
+Passing South through the East Carson Gap the PCT continues South, gradually climbing the East flank of Sonora Peak before turning West, to the Right, to traverse the South flank of Sonora Peak before finally turning South to drop down to Sonora Pass.
+We will wrap around two of Sonora Pass's flanks.

-Sonora Peak is the furthest peak to the Left in the line of peaks in the image above.
-The great light brown mass rising in the Left foreground is the Southern Sharkfin.
+The light brown rounded mass rising in the Left foreground is the Southern Sharkfin, Peak 9501.
 Looked at from most perspectives, the mass of the Southern Sharkfin resembles a sharkfin.
-The Southern Sharkfin marks our Southbound exit from the Golden Canyon's Eastward drainage down to the East Carson River, as the Northern Sharkfin marked our Southbound entrance into Murray Canyon's drainage down to the East Carson.
+The Southern Sharkfin marks our Southbound exit from the Golden Canyon, as the Northern Sharkfin marked our Southbound entrance into Murray Canyon.
+Both are valuable landmarks.

 A Different Perspective on Stanislaus Peak